 How the VA Actually Decides Your Claim

-How the VA Decides Disability Ratings and Claims Outcomes is a clear, in-depth guide that explains the exact process the Department of Veterans Affairs uses to evaluate disability claims and assign ratings.
-This page breaks down how VA raters apply the 38 CFR Part 4 Schedule for Rating Disabilities, how evidence such as medical records, C&P exam findings, and diagnostic codes are reviewed, and how symptoms are translated into percentage-based ratings.
-It also explains key concepts like functional impairment, the "whole person" method for combining multiple conditions, and why similar conditions can receive different ratings depending on severity and documentation.
-You will learn how the VA weighs medical evidence, resolves conflicts in the record, and determines whether a condition meets criteria for service connection and compensation levels.
-Whether you are filing a new claim or trying to understand a prior decision, this guide helps you see exactly how VA decisions are made and what factors most influence your outcome.
+This guide explains exactly how the VA evaluates your disability claim and assigns a rating.
+You will learn how raters apply the 38 CFR Part 4 rating schedule, how they review your medical records, C&P exam findings, and diagnostic codes, and how they turn your symptoms into a percentage.
+It covers functional impairment, the "whole person" method for combining conditions, and why two similar conditions can rate differently based on severity and documentation.
+You will see how the VA weighs evidence, resolves conflicts in the record, and decides service connection and compensation.
+Whether you are filing or trying to understand a past decision, this guide shows you how VA decisions get made and what most affects your outcome.

 1 Real Does Not Mean Provable